 Much like the authors, the two characters in the book are two polar opposites, Grandy and Bernice.
 After finding themselves rooming together in a retirement home, they win a motor home on a game show and begin to travel to some unusual landmarks across the U.S.

-The first book has sold out, but is now available digitally.
+The first book has sold out, but is now available as an e-book.
+(Contact me through this website to order The Golden Road Detour - not available digitally)

 Over 2000 students passed through the halls of St. Helena High School between 1940 and 1972.
 This book chronicles the rich history and deep roots of their small town.
 Over 75 former students share their fondest and funniest memories of SHHS, as well as their academic, personal, civic, and professional accomplishments.
 Unfortunately, this book has sold out, but may be available through the St. Helena Historical Society.